vieirandre/evicache/README.md

-# EviCache
+## About

-EviCache is a lightweight, thread-safe, in-memory caching library for .NET.
+`EviCache` is a lightweight, thread-safe, in-memory caching library for .NET.

-It supports multiple eviction policies and offers both synchronous and asynchronous APIs for interacting with the cache.
+It supports multiple eviction policies and offers extended cache operations.
 Moreover, it provides metrics and inspection capabilites.

-## Key features
+## Key Features

 - **Thread-safe operations**: All cache operations are synchronized, ensuring thread safety for concurrent access.
 - **Multiple eviction policies** (work in progress for others):